dj1411/HabitChart/www/quality/test_funational.md

 - check if local/server data is updated with the new/modified entries with default values.
 - Check how data version change work without internet.

-# Data validation checks for local data
+# Data validation checks
-- check for empty data
-- parse for further validations
-- CurrentID should not be greater than current date
-- mandatory fields should not be blank
-- validation of the DataList
-	- There should be a key corresponding the current id
-	- Each item in DataList should have the same length as HabitList
-	- DataList entries should be contiguous
-- checks for data format version 3
+- local data
-	- check if habit is empty
+    - Apply Break point at DataValidate()
+    - do single step debugging
-	- check if target is empty
+    - change values in debugger to check if each "return false" is executed
+- cloud data
+    - Apply Break point at DataValidate()
+    - do single step debugging
-	- check if target is either Improve or Reduce
+    - change values in cloud to check if each "return false" is executed

 # Save changes in bar
 - Set value of an empty cell.
 Reopen the application.
 See if the value is still there.